While it may not seem obvious at first glance, there is more than semantics that separate records from documents.

 Records are covered by retention requirements and you should keep and updated retention scheduled based on your location and industry.

-Record Nations has an expert in your area to help you with all your document management needs, regardless of whether you have records or documents that you need to scan or store.
+Record Nations has experts in your area to help you with all your document management needs, regardless of whether you have records or documents that you need to scan or store.
 We also offer custom document management services to help you organize your office files more efficiently.

-If you have any questions, fill out the form to the right, or give us a call at (866) 385-3706.
-Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.
+If you have any questions, fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.
+Within minutes of receiving your request, you’ll receive free quotes from experts in your area that can help you.